-The function ellan(e, 30) gives the first 30 coefficients $a_n$ of the L-series of e.
-One can also ask for a single coefficient: the millionth is ellak(e, 1000000).
-Note however that calling ellan(e,100000); is much faster than the equivalent vector(100000,k,ellak(e,k));.
-For a prime p, ellap(e,p) is equivalent to ellak(e,p); this is the integer $a_p$ such that the number of points on e over $\mathbf{F}p$ is $1+p-a_p$ .
-At present, using ellap is the only way to obtain the order of an elliptic curve over $\mathbf{F}p$ in gp.
+The function ellan(e, 30) gives the first 30 coefficients a_n of the L-series of e.
+One can also ask for a single coefficient: the millionth is ellak(e, 10^6).
+Note however that calling ellan(e,100000) is much faster than the equivalent vector(100000,k,ellak(e,k)).
+For a prime p, ellap(e,p) is equivalent to ellak(e,p); this is the integer a_p such that the number of points on e over \mathbf{F}p is $1+p-a_p$.
+(With the standard PARI distribution, ellap is the only way to obtain the order of an elliptic curve over \mathbf{F}p in gp.
+The external package ellsea provides much more efficient routines.)

-Finally, let us come back to the curve defined by typing e = ellinit([0,-1,1,0,0]) where we had seen that the point q = [0,0] was of order 5.
-To obtain the sign of the functional equation, type ellrootno(e).
-So assuming the rank parity conjecture, the Mordell-Weil group of E has even rank.
-Now type ls = elllseries(e, 1), and just as a check elllseries(e, 1, 2).
-The values agree (approximately) as they should, and give the value of the L-function of e at 1, which is definitely non-zero so e has rank 0.
-According to the Birch and Swinnerton-Dyer conjecture (which is proved for this curve), ls is given by the following formula (in this case):
+Finally, let us come back to the curve E defined above by E = ellinit([0,-1,1,0,0]), which had an obvious rational 5-torsion point.
+The sign of the functional equation, given by ellrootno(E), is +1.
+Assuming the rank parity conjecture, it follows that the Mordell-Weil group of E has even rank.
+The value of the L-function of E at 1 is definitely non-zero, so E has rank 0.
+According to the Birch and Swinnerton-Dyer conjecture, which is proved for this curve, 1s is given by the following formula (in this case):